nginx/unit-docs/source/installation.rst

        The :program:`unit-http` module is platform dependent due to optimizations; you can't move it across systems with the rest of :file:`node-modules`.
-Global installation avoids such scenarios; just :ref:`relink <configuration-external-nodejs>` the migrated app.
+Global installation avoids such scenarios; just :ref:`relink <configuration-nodejs>` the migrated app.

 #.
-After that, :ref:`use <configuration-external-nodejs>` the module in your
+It's entirely possible to run Node.js apps on Unit :ref:`without
-   Node.js app instead of the built-in :program:`http` to run the app on Unit.
+   <configuration-nodejs>` mentioning :samp:`unit-http` in your app sources.
-   Mind that such frameworks as Express may require extra :doc:`changes in your code <howto/express>`.
+   However, you can explicitly use :samp:`unit-http` in your code instead of the built-in :samp:`http`, but mind that such frameworks as Express may require extra :doc:`changes <howto/express>`.

 If you update Unit later, make sure to update the module as well: